Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Introduction

 \section{Introduction}

 \IEEEPARstart{E}{lectromagnetic} simulation tools based on the boundary element method (BEM)~\cite{ChewWAF} have gained traction in a variety of applications, ranging from antenna modeling~\cite{PMCHWT01} to high-speed interconnect analysis~\cite{gibc,gibcHmatDanJiao,DSA08,TAPAIMin,AWPLSLIM}.
 The BEM is based on a surface integral representation of Maxwell's equations, which allows three-dimensional problems to be solved in terms of quantities defined on a two-dimensional surface mesh.
 Many conventional full-wave BEM formulations, which take electric and magnetic fields as unknown quantities, suffer from numerical instability at very low frequencies~\cite{lfbreakdown}.
-The need to model multiscale structures at both high and low frequencies, including DC, arises in applications such as the analysis of integrated circuit components.
+The need to model multiscale structures at both high and low frequencies arises in applications such as the analysis of integrated circuit components.
 This motivates the development of broadband BEM formulations where electromagnetic potentials, rather than fields, are taken as the unknowns~\cite{PIE01,PIE04}.
-These formulations do not rely on coupling between electric and magnetic fields, and also provide a natural interface to quantum phenomena, which is an important consideration in emerging applications such as quantum computing~\cite{Chew_QEM1_JMMCT,Chew_QEM2_JMMCT}.
-Potential-based methods may also be more suitable in the context of coupled electromagnetic-circuit simulations.
+These formulations do not rely on the coupling between electric and magnetic fields, and provide a natural interface to quantum phenomena, which is an important consideration in emerging applications such as quantum computing~\cite{Chew_QEM1_JMMCT,Chew_QEM2_JMMCT}.
+Potential-based methods may also be well-suited for coupled electromagnetic-circuit simulations.